parmes/parmes/solfec-1.0/examples/hybrid_modeling/hs3_scaling.rst

 the minimum, average and maximum numbers of bodies and contact points for 24--192 MPI rank (CPU cores) runs.
 Solfec-1.0 utilizes a single geometrical partitioning in order to balance together the bodies and the contact points.
 Contact points are favoured in the load balancing due to the higher computational work related to their processing.
-:numref:`hs3-stats-2` shows that contact update, detection, solution and assembling of the :ref:`local dynamics <solfec-theory-locdyn>` take up the majority of the computational time.
+:numref:`hs3-stats-2` shows that contact update, detection, solution and assembling of the :ref:`local dynamics <solfec-1.0-theory-locdyn>` take up the majority of the computational time.
 The remaining time is spent in load balancing.
-In this example, Solfec-1.0 :ref:`solves an implicit frictional contact problem <solfec-theory-solvers>` of varying size at every time step.
+In this example, Solfec-1.0 :ref:`solves an implicit frictional contact problem <solfec-1.0-theory-solvers>` of varying size at every time step.
 :numref:`hs3-fig1` depicts the time history of the number of contact points over the one second duration of the simulation.

 ..
-[4] :ref:`Solfec-1.0 viewer <solfec-running>` based animation of load balancing for the 30x30x30 model with N=20.
+[4] :ref:`Solfec-1.0 viewer <solfec-1.0-running>` based animation of load balancing for the 30x30x30 model with N=20.
   Contact points are colored according to processor rank for the 48 CPU cores based parallel run.
 Solfec-1.0 utilizes :ref:`dynamic load balancing <dynlb-index>` in order maintain parallel balance.